Rotorua teen turns AI against pest wallabies

 Moore said he had always wanted to be an engineer, and doing something for nature was a vocation he would like to pursue.

-The Ministry of Primary Industries said wallabies were destroying New Zealand’s native biodiversity and productive lands.
+The Ministry for Primary Industries said wallabies were destroying New Zealand’s native biodiversity and productive lands.
 It urged people to report sightings or signs of wallabies anywhere in the country.